opcode81/grobersumo-quakelive-server-cfg/README.md

     sudo journalctl -u ql-instagib -r

+**Periodic Restart**

+We restart servers daily to fix the problem where bots are not cleared from the player slits.
+Specifically, we configure a cron job for the root user that runs the restart script every day at 5 o'clock:

+    # m h  dom mon dow   command
+    0 5 * * *   /home/steam/.quakelive/restart_iffa.sh

 ## Quake Live Server Configuration

 Our configuration system factors out configuration that is common to all servers in the file `server.base.cfg`.